 - creamy satellite pustules at margins of affected areas (pimples filled with pus)

 You will most probably be prescribed over-the-counter drugs, such as ketoconazole or clotrimazole, both of which are from a class of antifungal drugs known as azoles.
-They do not have serious side effects as compared to other anti-fungal agents like nystatin or amphotericin B. The infection should clear in about seven to 10 days.
+They don’t have serious side effects as compared to other antifungal agents like nystatin or amphotericin B. The infection should clear in about seven to 10 days.

-If the infection persists or becomes more severe, your physician may include some systemic anti-fungals (oral or injectable) in your therapy.
+If the infection persists or becomes more severe, your doctor may include some systemic antifungal medications (oral or injectable) in your therapy.

-There are simple steps you may take to reduce your risk of developing candidal infections.
+There are simple steps you may take to reduce your risk of developing Candida infections.
 For example:

-- Wear dri-fit clothing to help wick away moisture from your skin.
+- Wear “dri-fit” clothing that helps wick away moisture from your skin.

-- Keep your armpits, groin area, and other areas prone to infection clean and dry
+- Keep your armpits, groin area, and other areas that are prone to infection clean and dry.

 - If you are overweight or obese, properly dry your skin folds.

-- Wear sandals or other open toe footwear when it is warm.
+- Wear sandals or other open-toe footwear when it’s warm.